Gimme All Your Lovin' - ZZ Top (mp3)

 If you’re reading this, and you’re not a die-hard ZZ Top fan, how many songs can you casually list off the top of your noggin that you like?
 Five?
 If you can name more than eight ZZ Top songs, you’re probably a fan.
 (To be fair, the same could be said of Rush.)
 Assuming you don’t believe in stealing music -- which is a big assumption in 2012 -- are your musical tastes dictated by price points, by the radio, by the stubborn insistence that “newer music” isn’t worth your time?
 What fuels your musical engine?

 Because I’m still stuck in the philosophical land of wanting to “own” music, the mythical Price Point concept is a central driving notion.
 Hell, two years ago, I bought Katrina & The Waves’ greatest hits (25 songs!) because I could get it for $3.
 Katrina and the mutherf*#kin' Waves!
 A band with one recognizable song, and I bought their Greatest Hits.
 (And don't it feel good!
 Hey!)

 |The Nice Price was a clueless adolescent's way of identifying|

 those albums which, while of questionable value, were less

-costly were the decision to be an inexcusable fuck-up.
+costly were the purchase choice to be an inexcusable mistake.